fasten-project/canonical-call-graph-generator/fcan/README.md

                         custom user defined dependencies -r REGEX_PRODUCT, --regex-product REGEX_PRODUCT
-                        regex to match product's files -o OUTPUT, --output OUTPUT
+                        regex to match product's files -s SOURCE, --source SOURCE
+                        product's source
+  -o OUTPUT, --output OUTPUT
-                        file to save the canonicalized call graph
+                        file to save the canonicalized call graph -a ANALYZER, --analyzer ANALYZER
+                        Analyzer used to generate the call graphs -d, --defined-bit     Check for bit that declares if a function is defined.
+                        In this case a node should have the following format: static|public:0|1:path:function_name
 ```

 * **custom-deps:** A JSON file that consists of JSON objects whereas the